How to Remove Dried Buffing Compound

 6. Should I Use a Soft Bristle Brush on All Surfaces?

 Tailor your brush choice to the surface texture.
 Soft bristle brushes work well, but ensure they match the surface to avoid unintended damage.
-(See Also: Is Rubbing Alcohol Safe on Car Paint?
-Learn the Dos and Don’ts)
+(See Also: Will Baking Soda Damage Car Paint?
+Exploring the Effects and Preventive Measures)

 7. What Preventive Measures Can I Take During Buffing?